Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Higgs couplings within a 3+1 Higgs model

-We can also see that couplings to first generation quarks and leptons, is more suppressed, and thus in order to study the FV Higgs coupling, which is given by the matrices $\tilde{Z}^f$, we shall consider the 2-3 sub-system.
-Namely, for up quarks the $Z$-matrix, written in the quark mass eigenstate basis, is given by:
+Now, in order to study the FV Higgs couplings we need to consider the 2-3 sub-system given by the matrices $\tilde{Z}^f$.
+For the up- and down-type quarks the corresponding $Z^f$-submatrices, written in the quark mass eigenstate basis, are

-and:
+and